-Our 2018 Digital Agency Survey indicates that the national average for digital technology adoption among independent agencies is 44%.
-Given this score is exactly the same as 2017, it reveals that agencies have yet to fully embrace the opportunities that digital technology affords to service and support connected consumers in the digital age.
+Our 2019 Digital Agency Survey indicates that the national average for digital technology adoption among independent agencies is 43%.
+Given this score is nearly the same as 2018, it reveals that agencies have yet to fully embrace the opportunities that digital technology affords to service and support consumers in this new digital age.

-Technology expands your business’s communication channels—to clients and insurer partners.
+Technology expands your agency’s communication channels—to clients and insurer partners.
 It effectively mobilizes your staff from their desk to your customers and prospects in the field.
 Digital technology also elevates your role as a trusted advisor, making you present at all moments of opportunity—anytime, anywhere.
 There is significant opportunity and competitive advantage to be had for agencies willing to adopt new technologies and implement digital transformation strategies.

 The 5 Pillars of a Digital Agency

 The Digital Agency Survey evaluates adoption of the five core capabilities of a Digital Agency, including a management system, insurer connectivity, mobility, cloud, and data analytics, which work cohesively together to drive digital transformation.

 Here are a few key takeaways from this year’s report: